apurvwagh/Devops_interview_questions/README.md

-1) Your EC2 has a public IP and the port is open in the security group, but it's unreachable.
+Question 1) Your EC2 has a public IP and the port is open in the security group, but it's unreachable.
 Why?

 Ans: Check the subnet’s NACL.
 If inbound or outbound rules are blocking traffic, the security group won’t help.
 NACLs silently drop traffic with no message. in Details